johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/30_module_1/_index.md

 In this lab we will:

-**TRAINING NOTE: Remove this list and just keep the interactive one once that all is build**
+**TRAINING NOTE: Remove this list and just keep the interactive one once that all is build?**

 1. Setup the Amazon ECR Registry